-If you’ve tried all the different lotions, serums and treatments influencers swear by – you’re not alone.
-Who doesn’t want glowing, radiant skin?
-While those can help, your diet also plays an incredibly important role.
-To nourish your skin from the inside out, here’s 8 foods that we recommend.
+If you’ve tried all the different lotions, serums and treatments influencers swear by in hopes of getting glowing, radiant skin – you’re not alone.
+And while an elaborate skincare routine is important – and definitely helps, nourishing it with skin-loving ingredients from within is the best foundation for healthy skin.
+To nurture your skin from the inside out, here’s 8 foods we recommend.

 1. Strawberries

-Strawberries are tasty on its own, but can easily be added to smoothies, yogurt or even in a salad.
+While strawberries are tasty on their own, they can easily be added to smoothies, yogurt or even to a salad.

 2. Avocados

-Hailed as a superfood for its *many* health benefits, so it’s not surprising that avocados are also great for your skin.
-They’re a great source of monosaturated fatty acids, which helps moisturize, soothe and promote healthy skin.
-Avocados are also rich in antioxidants to help fight premature aging and maintain skin elasticity.
+Avocados are hailed as a superfood for their *many* health benefits, so it’s not surprising that they’re also great for your skin.
+This celebrity fruit is a rich source of monosaturated fatty acids, which not only helps moisturize your skin beneath the surface but also soothes dry, irritated skin.
+Plus, avocados are loaded with antioxidants to help fight premature aging and maintain skin elasticity that can occur from environmental stressors like pollution or UV rays.

-Avocados can be eaten as guacamole, with roasted veggies, in a burrito or on toast with an egg aka the famous avocado toast.
+Avocados can be eaten as guacamole, with roasted veggies, in a burrito or as the famous avocado toast.

 3. Cucumber

 One way to help keep your skin hydrated is to eat your water.
-Cucumbers are 95 percent water, which can help maintain your skin’s natural moisture and hydration.
-What’s more, cucumbers are loaded with skin-loving vitamins, nutrients and antioxidants like silica, a mineral that involved in the synthesis of collagen, a protein that is vital to your skin’s hydration and elasticity.
+Cucumbers are 95 percent water, and can help maintain your skin’s natural moisture and hydration.
+What’s more, cucumbers are packed with skin-friendly vitamins, nutrients and antioxidants like silica, a mineral that’s involved in the synthesis of collagen, a protein that’s vital to your skin’s hydration and elasticity.

 Add cucumbers to your favorite salad, sandwich or make cucumber noodles for a cool, refreshing dish.